 This only works on Windows 10.
 Although, it can automate Windows apps, which are quite old, I think it has to run on a relatively new machine.
 Device name is Windows PC, and then here’s an example of an app.
 In this case, it’s the weather app that comes with Windows 10, and this was the ID that I found using the get-StartApps command.
 This is what a test could look like of the weather application on a Windows machine.

 You can see it looks basically like any other Appium test.
 We’re finding some things by accessibility ID some other things by XPath.
 This particular test is trying to find the different days which are displayed in the weather application and get some information about each of the days.
 For example, the sunrise and the sunset of that particular day, and when we run this example, it prints it out to the console.

-It’s RPA for Windows, getting some weather data from the weather app.
+So it's kind of a way of, you could think of this as like RPA for Windows, getting some weather data from the weather app.
 Obviously, there are more efficient ways to get weather data.
 We could use an API, but this is a fun demonstration of Windows automation.
 This is what it looks like when it’s running.